AdobeDocs/dynamic-media-classic.en/help/using/quick-start-spin-sets.md

 ## 6. Publish a Spin Set

 Publishing a Spin Set places it on Adobe Dynamic Media Classic servers so it can be dynamically delivered to your Web site or application.
-It also activates the URL string that calls the Spin Set from Dynamic Media Image servers to your Web site or application.
+It also activates the URL string that calls the Spin Set from Dynamic Media Image Servers to your Web site or application.

 To publish a Spin Set, mark it for publish by selecting the **[!UICONTROL Mark for Publish]** icon beside its name in the Browse Panel.
 On the Global Navigation bar, select **[!UICONTROL Publish]** to initiate a publishing.
 On the Publishing page, select **[!UICONTROL Submit Publish]**.